-The opening lines you speak when you start your presentation is often the hardest.
-Those are the lines that starts the relationship you’re building with the audience so it’s extremely important.
+The opening lines you speak when you start your presentation are often the hardest.
+Those are the lines that start the relationship you’re building with the audience so they are extremely important.
 So, my opening lines are the ones I rehearse the hardest, and I make sure I can deliver them from memory.

 Having these opening lines memorized has another tremendous benefit.
-If you do have any technical issues, you can deliver the lines while you or a technician fixes the problem.
+If you do have any technical issues, you can deliver the lines while you or a technician work to fix the problem.

 While giving my talk, I make sure that I scan from the left side of the audience to the right side.
 Every now and then, I make eye contact with a person in each section of the audience (left, center, and right).
 I strategically speak directly to them during certain parts of my talk.
-This is just for a few seconds, but it helps me feel more personal with the audience.
+This is just for a few seconds per person, but it helps me feel more connected to the audience.

 If you’re giving a talk to an audience of any size, there’s a high probability that one or more people will walk out.
 Don’t let this get to you.
 People walk out for a variety of reasons:

 - Eat or drink (some venues don’t allow food or drink in the stage area)

 - Hop on a work call